New Zealand's second review against the UN Convention on the Rights of Persons with Disabilities

 What happens next?

-The New Zealand government will write a response to the List of Issues called a 'State Party Report'.
+The New Zealand government has drafted a response to the List of Issues called a 'State Party Report'.
 This report is due to the UN Committee on 9 March 2019.

-The Office for Disability Issues will coordinate the writing of this report and public consultation.
-We expect to go out for public consultation in August/September 2018.
+The Office for Disability Issues has drafted the report which is currently open for public feedback until 9 November 2018.
 This will allow anyone to provide feedback on the draft State Party Report and the issues it raises.

 The UN review process - key stages